alexjlockwood/roll-off-club/docs/variations/5-waller-open-closed.md

 1. Start 2 jumps on blue
 2. Transfer to orange
-3. Jump dive to the inner ledge before the 2nd wall on orange
+3. Jump to the inner ledge before the 2nd wall on orange
 4. Transfer to the small outer ledge after the 1st wall on blue
 5. Jump dive across the large gap on blue